 Ferrytoll Park & Ride is a bus park and ride scheme, running from the South of Fife to Edinburgh.
-The aim was to tackle congestion problems during construction of the Queensferry Crossing, by:
+The aim was to tackle congestion problems during the construction of the Queensferry Crossing, by:

 - providing an alternative travel option for travellers to Edinburgh and Glasgow

-- to ease traffic problems in Dunfermline by providing a high frequency link to the town centre
+- to ease traffic problems in Dunfermline by providing a high-frequency link to the town centre

 The facility is operated as a partnership between ourselves and Stagecoach in Fife.
 We provide, maintain and manage the infrastructure, while Stagecoach operates most of the bus services and staffs the facility.

 With ‘sister’ park & ride site at Ferrytoll – a few miles to the south – regularly reaching capacity, Halbeath Park & Ride offers additional capacity for those travelling across Fife and to Edinburgh.